Mint-System/Odoo-Apps-Sale-Workflow/sale_order_project_key/tests/TEST_INSTRUCTIONS.rst

-- Create new project with a code or add code to existing project.
+- Create new billable project "Service" with key "P0001".
-- Create new sale order and assign project with code to it.
+- Create new sale order for "Deco Addict".
+- Assign the created project.
+- Add service product "Implementation"
-- Create produckt (service) and set 'Create on Order' to 'Project & Task'.
+- Set "Create on Order" to "Project & Task"
-- If saved check if project code is set as sale order name.
+- Check if project is visible in sale order list view
-- Check if sale order client appears as client on corresponding project.
+- Confirm the sale order
-- If sale order is validated services on timesheet added to sale order appear as project tasks.
+- Click on project link
+- Ensure now new project has been created
+- Ensure "Deco Addict" is set as customer
-- Check if task button on sale order shows project tasks.
+- Create a task in the project